 Genetic engineering guarantees to make positive changes- creating more and healthier foods.
 However, some of these changes can be negative and unexpected.
-For eg: drought-resistant plants can be less tolerant to direct sunlight.
-Animals modified for greater milk production might have shortened lifespan so that the farmers suffer greater livestock.
+For example, drought-resistant plants can be less tolerant of direct sunlight.
+Animals modified for greater milk production might have a shortened lifespan so that the farmers suffer greater livestock.

 3. Knowledge Can Be Easily Abused:

-In the future, genetic engineering can change the specific traits, which can create outcomes that are ethically questionable.
-The knowledge can be easily abused resulting in greater risks.
+In the future, genetic engineering can change the specific traits, which can create ethically questionable outcomes.
+The knowledge can be easily abused, resulting in greater risks.

 4. Expensive To Use Copyright-Technology: